guntupallivasudeva/Personal-Private-Cloud-Storage-Using-RaspberryPi/README.md

 ## chronological order of this project
 ### first and foremost install Raspbian OS in the SD Card And plug it to the Raspberry pi and then follow these steps.

-1.Installing Apache and PHP
+Installing Apache and PHP.
-2.Setting up a MySQL Database and User
+2.Setting up a MySQL Database and User.
-3.Downloading Nextcloud
+3.Downloading Nextcloud.
-4.Configuring Apache for Nextcloud
+4.Configuring Apache for Nextcloud.
-5.Nextcloud Initial Setup
+5.Nextcloud Initial Setup.
-6.Moving Nextcloud’s Data Folder
+6.Moving Nextcloud’s Data Folder.
-7.Increasing Nextcloud’s Max Upload Size
+7.Increasing Nextcloud’s Max Upload Size.
-8.Setting up SSL for Nextcloud
+8.Setting up SSL for Nextcloud.
-9.Port Forwarding Nextcloud
+9.Port Forwarding Nextcloud.

 ## If any one want the Raspberry Pi 5 16GB ram for Low cost ping me on mail vasudevaguntupalli@gmail.com